Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, Borderlines.

 - Angel: Vampire of Buffy the Vampire Slayer, Angel is a vampire cursed with a human soul and the capacity for remorse.
 Angel struggles with his two faces throughout this series, and its spinoff, Angel.

-- Aurora: Marvel Comics, heroine with multiple personality disorder.
+- Aurora: Marvel Comics, a heroine with multiple personality disorder.
 Aurora has two distinct "faces," quiet, religious Jeanne-Marie and outgoing, heroic Aurora.

 - Bele: Two-toned alien, played by Frank Gorshin, from Star Trek episode, "Let That Be Your Last Battlefield."
 One half of his face is white, the other is black.
 He is the mirror image of his nemesis, Lokai.